splashattack/BUSeniorProject2017/project-master/ReadMe.md

 ##Build Procedure
 + Open a terminal in `build/`
-+ When significant changes have been made (such as adding/removing files or executables),  and issue the following commands:
++ When significant changes have been made (such as adding/removing files or executables), issue the following commands:
 ```
 rm -rf *
 cmake ..